dr3apap/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is an authentication or identifier strings that is used to authenticate a request or a user for login.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Provide a protected route for the user, request an authentication from user to have access, apply validations of credentials.

 - [ ] Describe how web servers work.
+      A webserver consist of a User and Client.
+The client The sever being the client and the user being the latter.
+A request is sent to the client which is then verify and response is sent back to that user response can be in different form, it can be a success or error each res message being sent have a unique code associated to it which is a form of identifier to differentiate each response message being sent. i.e 200 mean ok or success, 403 mean invalid authentication and 400 meaning not found.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      C=Create - This is when we update data every time we edit or update data create R=Request - When we make a get request we make a request, when we search the internet for information we're requesting and when when we log in to our email we're also requesting info from the server.
+      U=Update - We can update an existing data or information D=Delete - Delete a data or information

 ## Project Set Up